MicrosoftDocs/dynamics-365-fraud-protection/content/velocities.md

 > The time window begins at the start of the previous unit of measurement.
 For example, if the current date and time is April 1, 2021 11:04 am, and you check a velocity over the timeWindow 2h, you will see the data since 9:00 am, not 9:04 am.

 > [!NOTE]
-> If the velocity fails to return a value due to an error, a default value of 0 is returned, and your rule continues.
+> If the velocity fails to return a value due to an error, a default value of 0 is returned, and your rule continues to execute.

 > [!NOTE]
 > Velocities are updated only after all rules have been evaluated.
-Therefore, when you reference a velocity in a rule, executing it will not include the current event being processed.
+Therefore, when you reference a velocity in a rule, it will not be included in  the current event being processed.

 ## Use rules to view velocity values

 In addition to returning decisions, rules can also utilize observation functions such as Trace() and Other().
 For more information on observation functions, see the [Language Reference Guide](fpl-lang-ref.md).

 You can use Other() to print out velocity values in each Assessment API response.
 For example, you can create the following rule:

 ```FraudProtectionLanguage